British racing green: Origins of the association

 In the days of the Gordon Bennett Cup, Count Eliot Zborowski, father of inter-war racing legend Louis Zborowski, suggested that each national entrant be allotted a different colour.
 Every component of a car had to be produced in the competing country, as well as the driver being of that nationality.
 The races were hosted in the country of the previous year's winner.
 When Britain first competed in 1902, they had to choose a different colour from the national flag colours of red, white and blue, because those had been taken for the 1900 race by America, Germany and France respectively.
-When Selwyn Edge won the 1902 Gordon Bennett Cup race for England in his Napier & Son it was decided that the 1903 race would be held in Ireland, as motor racing at the time was illegal in Great Britain.
+When Selwyn Edge won the 1902 Gordon Bennett Cup race for England in his Napier & Son it was decided that the 1903 race would be held in Ireland, as motor racing on public roads was at the time illegal in Great Britain.
 As a mark of respect for their Irish hosts the English Napier cars were painted shamrock green.

 In keeping with these Irish/Napier roots, many of the earliest greens used on British racing cars were of a lighter olive, moss or emerald green.
 Later, darker shades became more common, though there was a return to lighter greens by HWM and other teams in the 1950s.
 Initially the colour use only applied to the grandes épreuves, but was later codified in the Code Sportif International (CSI) of the Fédération Internationale de l'Automobile (FIA) for use in all international-level motor racing events.